Dental Care Services

 Endodontics is the study, prevention, diagnosis, and treatment of diseases associated with the roots of the teeth.
 Endodontic services aim to save the patient’s natural teeth by restoring dental health and function.

-Operative and Esthetic Dentistry
+Operative and Adhesive Dentistry

-The Advanced Operative and Esthetic Dentistry Clinic provides services geared toward preserving the natural dentition with a focus on esthetic rehabilitation of the smile.
+The Advanced Operative and Adhesive Dentistry Clinic provides services geared toward preserving the natural dentition with a focus on esthetic rehabilitation of the smile.
 Services address dental problems such as tooth wear/erosion, dysfunctional and disharmonious smile, carious lesions, tooth fractures, intrinsic tooth discolorations and demineralization and white spot lesions.
 Specialty treatments include but are not limited to tooth-colored restorations, bleaching, porcelain veneers, digitally designed restorations, microabrasion, and adhesive dentistry.

 Oral and Maxillofacial Surgery